www.handicapmd.com - HandicapMD

 Submit the renewal form: Submit the renewal form along with the applicable fees.
 There are no fees for renewing permanent placards, but there are fees for license plates and some types of temporary placards.

-Receive the new placard: After your application is processed, you will receive your new accessible parking placard or plates by mail.
+Receive the new placard: After your application is processed, you will receive your new accessible placard or plates by mail.

 It's important to note that for short-term and temporary passes, you may need a new medical certification and go through the entire application process again if your doctor doesn’t extend the disability.